Lftobs/fastapi-file-based-router/README.md

 ```

 > [!WARNING]
-> The directory used for the file based routing (in the example above uses the eoutes dir) should strictly only contain the method call for the endpoint.
+> The files in the directory used for the routing (the example above uses the routes dir) should strictly only contain the method call for the endpoint.
 > Example below:

 ## Route Handler Examples